id-Software/DOOM-iOS/README.md

 I wrote a [lengthy article](http://schnapple.com/wolfenstein-3d-and-doom-on-ios-11/) on the process of making these ports.
 For a rundown of the effort to get it running on tvOS, I wrote a [second lenghty article](http://schnapple.com/wolfenstein-3d-and-doom-on-tvos-for-apple-tv/) on the subject.

-A previous version of this repo required the use of a file called `base.iPack` from an existing copy of the iPhone version of DOOM in  order for the DOOM port to work, but I have now added a "clean room" version of that file and included the resources necessary to build it in case anyone wants to tweak or improve it.
-Credits for the images used are included below.
-A third lengthy article on the subject of the base.iPack file and adding the additional two games can be found [here](http://schnapple.com/doom-ii-and-final-doom-for-ios-and-tvos).

 And just for fun I did [another article](https://schnapple.com/sigil-for-ios-and-tvos-for-apple-tv/) on adding SIGIL support.
 Note that the previous issues with SIGIL's intermission screens and the Buckethead MP3 files have been addressed.

 [Video of DOOM running on an iPhone X](https://www.youtube.com/watch?v=IrY5L1kn-NA)